actions/cache/CACHING.md

 The [GitHub Context](https://docs.github.com/en/actions/learn-github-actions/contexts#github-context) can be used to create keys using the workflows metadata.

+### Restore keys

+Restore keys are a set of keys that are looked for when cache with primary key is not found.
+The first matching cache is downloaded when restore keys are provided.

+The restore keys can be provided as a complete name, or a prefix, read more [here](https://docs.github.com/en/actions/using-workflows/caching-dependencies-to-speed-up-workflows#matching-a-cache-key) on how a cache key is matched using restore keys.

 ### Paths

 The path(s) in the cache action define(s) the path/directory that needs to be cached.
 The directory can reside on the runner or containers inside runners.
 The path to dependencies can either be a fix path or a glob pattern that's matched with existing directory structure and evaluated at runtime.
 Refer [@actions/glob](https://github.com/actions/toolkit/tree/main/packages/glob#patterns) to get more information about the patterns.